telerik/blazor-docs/components/editor/prosemirror-schema/overview.md

 Each ProseMirror `document` conforms to a specific [schema](https://prosemirror.net/docs/guide/#schema).
 Document schemas allow you to edit documents with a custom structure without writing your own editor from scratch.

 The schema describes all nodes that may occur in the document, the way they are nested, and any marks applied to them.
-A mark is a piece of information that can be attached to a node, such as it being emphasized, in code font, or a link.
+A mark is a piece of information that can be attached to a node.
+For example, emphasized text, text in code block or a link.
 It has a type and optionally a set of attributes that provide further information (such as the target of the link).

 For more details, refer to the <a href="https://prosemirror.net/docs/guide/#schema" target="_blank">ProseMirror schema guide</a>.